eminchen/tf-intersight-policy-bundle/README.md

 This module is intended to give users a jump-start into creating their own policies but will not represent the exact policy that every user will want.
 The policies can be updated manually or just used a reference to create new policies.

 ### Caution
 This module creates policy, a server profile template, and a UCS domain profile.
 When attempting a `terraform destroy`, Terraform is unable to remove the policies that are used by two Fabric Interconnects in the UCS domain profile.
-You will have to edit the domain profile manually and detatch the following policies from from the fabric interconnects:
+You will have to delete the domain profile manually and possibly any server profiles that are using any of the profiles or policies created here/
-- VLAN policy
-- VSAN policy
-- Port policy

-See [examples](./examples/) for more details.

-This is basically a copy of https://github.com/terraform-cisco-modules/terraform-intersight-policy-bundle with a change to the policy-diskgroup.
+This is basically a copy of https://github.com/terraform-cisco-modules/terraform-intersight-policy-bundle with a removal of the policy-diskgroup and addition of the pool creation.

 ## Requirements